 A person should never hold back tears when he or she wants to cry.
 Doing so could cause damage to the heart, cancer, and high blood pressure.
 Having a good cry can increase blood flow to the heart to protect people from having heart problems.
 When a person cries, heartbeats decrease.
 People usually feel better after a good cry.

 Most psychologists believe that holding your emotions in can be dangerous over the long term.
 Research indicates that stifling emotional tears can cause an elevated risk of heart disease and hypertension.
 Psychologists suggest that people suffering from grief should express their emotions through talking and crying, rather than keeping their emotions bottled up inside.

 Studies show that people who suffer from colitis or ulcers have been linked to their not crying as often as they should.

 Crying can help prevent heart attacks, high blood pressure, cancer and other diseases.

-Crying slows down heartbeats and leave person feeling much better after a good cry.
+Crying slows down heartbeats and leaves person feeling much better after a good cry.

 Crying rids the body of toxins.

-Crying forces you to ask questions about what's going on underneath.
+Crying forces a person to ask questions about what's going on underneath.

 Crying prevents new hurts from getting buried.